DanaMurali/BNTA_ServerSideProject/README.md

 Day 7 16th Nov -> Fixed the GET request via postman.
 Adding all the recipes and ingredients ids to the database.

+Instructions For Set Up:

+1) CREATE DATABASE nightowl;
+2) Run Spring Boot Night Owl Application.
+3) Choice of entering in recipes through postman(contact us for json file) or database(copy and paste code from our db resources onto terminal).